BrianGardnerAtl/website/_drafts/compose_mutable_state.md

 post-excerpt: "FILL IN BEFORE POSTING"
 ---

-This post focuses on improving the state implementation from [my previous blog post]().
+This post focuses on improving the state implementation from [my previous blog post](FILL_IN_BEFORE_POSTING).
 At the end of the post the `Tweet` class is mutable.
 The click listeners update the interaction count values as well as the like and retweet state.
 While this does work, I prefer to keep my classes immutable.
 This forces me to be explicit when the state changes, thus reducing side effects from other areas in the code.

 The first goal is to make the `Tweet` class immutable.
-In this case it is not technically immutable since `val` just means read-only, but it's good enough for this use case.

 <script src="https://gist.github.com/BrianGardnerAtl/f3f03a1a80ce80d1af45eefcfba4eb0b.js"></script>